input-output-hk/atala-prism/prism-kotlin-sdk/docs/src/docs/modules/crypto.md

-To install the module add the following to your `build.gradle`:
+Add this code to your `build.gradle` to install the Crypto module:

 ```kotlin
 implementation("io.iohk.atala.prism:crypto:$VERSION")
 ```

 ## SHA256 Hash

-Atala PRISM Crypto module provides SHA256 hash function that can be used as follows:
+The Crypto module provides a SHA256 hash function that can be used as follows:

 ```kotlin:ank
 import io.iohk.atala.prism.kotlin.crypto.SHA256Digest